Concepts & Terminology

-A load balancer is used to distribute traffic across your web servers, and offers benefits such as maximizing throughoutput, minimizing response times and avoiding overload on any single server.
-Ultimately, load balancing increases the reliability of your stack.
+A load balancer is used to distribute traffic across your web servers, and offers benefits such as maximizing throughput, minimizing response times and avoiding overload on any single server.
+Ultimately, load balancing increases the reliability of your application.

-The type of load balancer deployed in your stack is dependent on your cloud provider.
+The type of load balancer deployed in your application is dependent on your cloud provider.

-By default, your applications are served with Nginx, and you are also free to customize this selection for Rack-based stacks.
+By default, your applications are served with Nginx, and you are also free to customize this selection for Rack-based applications.
 You can scale your web server with the click of a button.

 Background workers (optional)

 To relieve pressure from your application, we recommend that you use background workers to run memory-intensive processes.
 Cloud 66 makes it easy for you to control and monitor these processes, as well as scale them at the click of a button.